-ALL students must complete all coursework in Professor Montenegro's course as well as the language coursework on site.**
+ALL students must complete all coursework in Professor Appe's course as well as the language coursework on site.**

-**Students who participate in the Peru program are eligible to have this study abroad experience count for the study abroad requirement of the Global Studies Minor even though GSM generally requires a 4 week abroad experience** Learn more about how to incorporate a Global Studies Minor into your education here.
+**Students who participate in the Peru program are eligible to have this education abroad experience count for the education abroad requirement of the Global Studies Minor even though GSM generally requires a 4 week abroad experience** Learn more about how to incorporate a Global Studies Minor into your education here.

 Students will stay with host families in Cusco.
 This living arrangement will facilitate a rich cultural immersion experience.
 The host family homes will be located in a convenient location, within 30 minutes from the Maximo Nivel language school.
 There will be 2-4 students placed at each host family.
 During the program, on a trip to the Sacred Valley region, students will stay one night in a hotel during the program.
 Each student will have one roommate at the hotel and can request a preferred roommate.
 Students will have the chance to take a tour in the Sacred Valley region.
 A trip to Macchu Piccu, one of the most coveted tourist destinations in the world, will also be included (via train).
 There will be additional tourism options available at the students’ own cost.

 See the Peru program handbook for more information: Peru Handbook.pdf